pylint-dev/pylint/doc/user_guide/checkers/features.rst

   Emitted when a single "return" or "return None" statement is found at the end of function or method definition.
 This statement can safely be removed because Python will implicitly return None
-:use-implicit-booleaness-not-comparison (C1803): *'%s' can be simplified to '%s' as an empty sequence is falsey* Used when Pylint detects that collection literal comparison is being used to check for emptiness; Use implicit booleaness instead of a collection classes;
+:use-implicit-booleaness-not-comparison (C1803): *'%s' can be simplified to '%s' as an empty %s is falsey* Used when Pylint detects that collection literal comparison is being used to check for emptiness; Use implicit booleaness instead of a collection classes;
   empty collections are considered as false